tr-igem/esmuflily/docs/internals.md

 An external table can be:

-*   the font-specific table provided in the `types` sub-table of the metadata cache file "ekmd-FNAME.scm".
+*   a `types` sub-table defined in a font-specific cache file "ekmd-FNAME.scm".

+*   a table defined in a font-specific file "types-FNAME.scm".

 *   a table for a single type specified with the command \ekmMergeType.